loftwah/blog/src/content/guides/managing-terraform-ecs.md

 - **Docker Buildx**: Enabled for multi-architecture builds (comes with Docker Desktop).
 - **jq**: Command-line JSON processor (required for some scripts).
 - **curl**: For downloading files in the Dockerfile.
 - **A Registered Domain**: Optional but recommended for obtaining SSL/TLS certificates.
-You can use AWS Route 53 to manage domains.
+You can use AWS Route 53 or Cloudflare to manage domains.

 ---